Neues Museum Berlin

 The “New Museum” was reopened in 2009 after being closed for over 70 years.

 Visitors can see numerous mummies, funerary figures that were used for the burial rituals, and a vast number of objects exposed in an incomparable setting.
-Nevertheless, the highlight of the museum is the Nefertiti Bust, preserved in perfect conditions since its creation in 1351 B.C.
+Nevertheless, the highlight of the museum is the Nefertiti Bust, preserved in perfect condition since its creation in 1351 B.C.

-Prehistory and Early History collections
+Prehistory and Early History Collections

 These exhibits feature items from the Stone Age, the Golden Age and the Bronze Age, as well as other statues and findings from the Roman period.